wp-plugins/ik-facebook/readme.txt

 = The IK Facebook Plugin is a great plugin for many uses, including: =

-* Powering your blog with your Facebook Feed - avoid the need to maintain content in multiple locations!
+* Powering your blog with your Facebook Feed!
 * Embed a Custom Facebook Feed Widget in your Sidebar or Footer
 * Styling a Custom Facebook Feed, without the need for CSS!
 * Custom HTML Options allow Facebook Feed Shortcode and Facebook Feed Widget to be displayed any way you like!
 * Adding a Facebook Like Button to your website, anywhere!
 * Showing Facebook Comments in your Custom Facebook Feed!
-* Adding a Facebook-powered Photo Gallery to your website!
+* Adding a Facebook Photo Gallery to your website!
 * Show multiple different custom Facebook Feeds!
-* Display Facebook Events in your Feed!
+* Display Upcoming Facebook Events on your website!
-* Use a Facebook Event instead of a Page - Widget will output a customized Feed from the Facebook Event's Wall!
+* Use a Facebook Event instead of a Page - output a customized Feed from the Facebook Event's Wall!
 * Custom Facebook Feed Widget allows user to override Site Wide Options
 * Ability to Pass Page ID Via Shortcode and Widget Allows Multiple Facebook Feeds on One Page!